BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 The final Xen ship on the left side of the map is filled with trainers with Pokemon in the Lv.
 70+ range.
 You can fight them if you wish, but I will have us return later when it is more "safe" to do so.

 With all that taken care of, land on the Valor Shore at the top and activate the Noctowl Statue.
+Talk to Neved above.
+If you say "We'll take them down" you don't have to fight him, but if you say "We win and save Nim" you will have to fight him (and will get a small bit of extra lore later on):

+!battle(["Neved",:XENEXECUTIVE_4,3], "Beach Field")

-Talk to Neved above, then smash a rock to the right and get *TM124 Scary Face*.
+Smash a rock to the right and get *TM124 Scary Face*.
 Enter the mountain...

 ## Valor Mountain